Herro scores 35, Heat beat Hornets 144-115 for 5th straight | WTOP News

 Miami finished 23 of 42 from 3-point range.
 Herro was 8 of 14 from behind the arc and tied Dwyane Wade’s single-game record for points by a Heat reserve.

+“I have to give credit to my teammates.
+They trust me to have the ball in my hands and let me be myself,” Herro said.
+“I couldn’t do it without them.
+Another good win for us and just getting ready for the playoffs.”

 The Hornets have clinched a berth in the play-in tournament.
-They began the night tied with Brooklyn for ninth place in the East.
+They dropped to 10th in the East after Brooklyn defeated Houston.

+“That’s why they are a title contender,” Hornets coach James Borrego said of the Heat.
+“They’ve got depth, size, they shoot it, they defend.
+They are a hell of a group, so give them credit.
+It was a test for us.”

 Miles Bridges scored 29 points and LaMelo Ball finished with 18 points and 14 assists for Charlotte.